true-async/php-true-async-rfc/true-async-api-rfc.md

 **Garbage Collection Issues**: Since the garbage collector calls destructors during the collection cycle, and a destructor in PHP userland may trigger a context switch, the garbage collector must be adapted to support coroutines.

-The `TrueAsync API` addresses these problems by providing standardized async primitives in the core.
+The `TrueAsync engine API` addresses these problems by providing standardized async primitives in the core.
 The `API` is part of the `Zend Engine` for the following reasons:

 1. **Early Initialization**: As a core module it is available before extension initialization,